jedevc/EuPy/README.md

 ```

 # Quick use
-Extend one of the Room classes, prefereably the one that has the closest functionality to what you need.
-Then simply override the methods of of that class.
+Extend one of the components to do what you want.
+Choose the one that is closed in functionality to what you want.
+Then add that component and any other components that you need to the room.
 Hopefully my code is clean enough to make it simple enough to read.

 For a basic example of a hello bot, look in example.py.